 Stages of Competition

-- Students are nominated by coaches and adjudicators and selection trials take place on the first Saturday of the holidays at the end of Term 2 at The Arts Unit, corner of Toothill Steet and The Boulevarde, Lewisham.
+- Students are nominated by coaches and adjudicators and selection trials take place on Saturday 29 June at the end of Term 2 at The Arts Unit, corner of Toothill Steet and The Boulevarde, Lewisham.

 - Selected students participate in a series of coaching sessions.